Business Rates - Who pays business rates and how are they calculated

 Who pays Business rates?

 The occupier of any non-domestic assessment is responsible for paying the Business rates.

-Business rates will not be payable in the first three months that the property is empty.
-This is extended to six months in the case of certain industrial properties.
+Business rates are generally payable in respect of unoccupied non-domestic property.
+However, they are generally not payable for the first three months that a property is empty.
+This is extended to six months in the case of certain other properties (for example industrial premises or listed buildings).
+Full details on exemptions can be obtained from your local authority or from gov.uk at https://www.gov.uk/apply-for-business-rate-relief

 How are Business rates calculated?

 Business rates payable on each property are based on the rateable value of that property.
 The rateable value is assessed by the Valuation Office Agency, which is an agency of HM Revenue and Customs.
 A property's rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

 - Until 31 March 2017, the rateable values will be based on a valuation date of 1 April 2008.